FreightCar America (NASDAQ:RAIL) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of FreightCar America (NASDAQ:RAIL – Free Report) in a report released on Friday morning.
-The brokerage issued a hold rating on the transportation company’s stock.
+Analysts at StockNews.com assumed coverage on shares of FreightCar America (NASDAQ:RAIL – Get Free Report) in a research note issued on Saturday.
+The brokerage set a “hold” rating on the transportation company’s stock.

 Institutional Trading of FreightCar America